 CONTENT ON A FOOD BLOG

 Now we get the important stuff.
 You need to produce lots of content.
-Many newer food bloggers like to say how often they post and believe that should get traffic.
-Maybe a little but not so much.
-At least Google is much more concerned about other things.
+Many newer food bloggers like to say how often they post and believe that should get traffic from Google.
+No, Google has specifically stated that frequency of new posts is NOT a ranking factor.
+Google is much more concerned about quality, not quantity.

 In a way, being a food blogger helps because most of our content is “evergreen.”
 A cookie recipe from 2010 works just fine now.
 But evergreen is not just set and forget.
 Standards will change over time, so you need to update as needed and Google loves a good update.
 My daughter Christine at 15 Minute Beauty Fanatic has very little evergreen content since beauty products change continuously.
 She works a lot harder than I do.